qwerty6601/Machine_Learning_Project_Overview/README.md

 # Machine_Learning_Project_Overview

-This is a presentation of what I did for my ML Software Development Internship
+This is a presentation of what I did for my Machine Learning Internship